We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Tray

-Tray.ai is an AI orchestration platform that combines a traditional iPaaS with AI agent building capabilities.
-Its Merlin Agent Builder lets teams create agents that can reason, act, and learn across connected systems deployable to Slack, web apps, or APIs.
-The platform offers 600+ connectors, pre-built agent accelerators for IT, HR, knowledge, and support use cases, and enterprise-grade governance features like audit trails, guardrails, and role-based access control.
-Tray positions itself as a low-code builder for business technologists and development teams, with a focus on scaling AI agents across the enterprise stack.
+Tray.ai is an AI orchestration platform that combines a traditional iPaaS with AI agent development and integration capabilities.
+Its Merlin Agent Builder allows teams to create intelligent agents that reason, act, and learn across connected systems, while its Agent Gateway enables the secure deployment of managed MCP servers.
+The platform features over 700 pre-built connectors, agent accelerators for IT and HR, and enterprise-grade governance including audit trails, guardrails, and role-based access control.
+Designed for large business and development teams, Tray focuses on scaling trusted AI agents and consolidating complex enterprise integrations into a single automated platform.

 Product details

-Flexible LLM support: Choose the best model for each use case with no vendor lock-in.
+Flexible multi-LLM support: Choose the best language model for each specific enterprise use case.

 Pricing

-Pro: Custom pricing – 3 workspaces, 7-day log retention, pairs with Merlin Agent Builder
+Pro: Custom pricing for 3 workspaces, 7-day insights, 7-day log retention, and 700+ connectors

-Team: Custom pricing – 20 workspaces, all add-ons available, pairs with Merlin Agent Builder
+Team: Custom pricing for 20 workspaces, 30-day insights, and access to all available add-ons

 How to make your choice